App version: 0.1.0

 1. When You Can Get a Lower Interest Rate

 Another factor that may change over time is your credit.
-Credit-building activities (including paying your auto loan on time each month) may increase your credit score.
-If, when you check your score, you see that your credit has improved, you may qualify for lower interest rates on a refinanced auto loan.Lenders look at several factors when determining your annual percentage rate of interest and the terms they will offer you.
+Credit-building activities (including paying your auto loan on time each month) may help your credit score.
+This may qualify you for lower interest rates on a refinanced auto loan.Lenders look at several factors when determining your annual percentage rate of interest and the terms they will offer you.
 If your credit wasn’t excellent when you got your loan, you might not have gotten the best APR possible.
-But if your credit has improved since then, refinancing could open up better offers.The below table highlights average car loan rates for each credit risk group, according to Experian data for the first quarter of 2022:
+But if you’ve built your credit since then, refinancing could open up better offers.The below table highlights average car loan rates for each credit risk group, according to Experian data for the first quarter of 2024:

 Risk and Credit ScoreNew Vehicle: Average Loan Interest Rate by RiskUsed Vehicle: Average Loan Interest Rate by Risk